PAiC-BD-Sales/jain-slee-javaee/README.md

 ## What is coming?

-For details on our planned features and future direction please refer to PAiChain (https://paic-chain.com/).
+To find information about our planned features and our future roadmap, kindly visit PAiC at https://paicbd.com/.

 ## News